ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 VARIABLE WALL PUSHUP (ADVANCED)

-Notes: Because we’re in the decline position on this exercise, we’re working the upper portion of the chest.
+Exercise notes: Because we’re in the decline position on this exercise, we’re working the upper portion of the chest.
 As you fatigue, simply walk yourself down the wall to allow you to continue, knowing that the flat variation is going to be a little bit easier than the decline variation.

 KNEE DECLINE TO FLAT PUSHUP (BEGINNER)

-Notes: If the wall version is too hard, you can simply put your knees up onto any surface (couch, bed, etc.) First perform the decline variation and when you can’t do anymore there, go down to the flat variation.
+Exercise notes: If the wall version is too hard, you can simply put your knees up onto any surface (couch, bed, etc.) First perform the decline variation and when you can’t do anymore there, go down to the flat variation.

 ALTERNATING BODYWEIGHT SIDE LATERAL RAISE (ADVANCED)

-Notes: We always think we have to move the limb in space to work a muscle, and that’s not true.
+Exercise notes: We always think we have to move the limb in space to work a muscle, and that’s not true.
 In this exercise we’re moving the body around a fixed limb to get relative abduction of the arm.
 This means that we are training the shoulder by moving the body away from the arm.

 KNEE BODYWEIGHT SIDE LATERAL RAISE (BEGINNER)

-Notes: Beginners can make this exercise easier by doing it from the knees.
+Exercise notes: Beginners can make this exercise easier by doing it from the knees.

 BODYWEIGHT TRICEPS EXTENSION (ALL LEVELS)

-Notes: This exercise will put the long head of the triceps on stretch.
+Exercise notes: This exercise will put the long head of the triceps on stretch.
 You can choose any surface that’s approximately the height you see in the image above.
 Allow yourself to dip down and dive your head down underneath so you can get more extension of the arms back up over head.

 LOWER BODY ANTERIOR CHAIN